Credit: Barry Schwartz

 Macy’s 4th of July Fireworks (New York City)

 This iconic event is back and the stunning fireworks display is sure to delight New Yorkers of all ages.
-This year the fireworks will soar over the East River.
-Marvel over the fireworks while enjoying an accompanying score of patriotic and pop music.
+This year the fireworks will light up the sky over the East River.
+Marvel over the fireworks while enjoying an accompanying score of patriotic music, electrifying performances, heart-pounding pyrotechnics, and more.
 Expect to be dazzled with an epic fireworks show at the country’s largest Fourth of July celebration—this display will be bigger than ever!

 Albany’s 4th of July Celebration (Capital-Saratoga)